-It’s 2018 – and your company needs a modern business travel management strategy to match.
+You’ve realized it!
+Your company needs a modern business travel management strategy to match.
 Many companies are still wasting valuable time and resources on archaic and ineffective forms of travel management that require hours of manual admin, are a pain for employees, and ultimately cost them in the long term.
-Take your business travel management into the 21st century with these tips on how to modernize your existing processes for 2018:
+Take your business travel management into the 21st century with these tips on how to modernize your existing processes:

 1. Let employees book their own travel